 - 1. Engage the broader university committee by supporting engaging intellectual issues through public debates - 2.
-Establish our new service-learning component to the program, the Houston Debate Mentorship Collaborative, an initiative which also received support from the Honors College Service Learning Taskforce. - 3.
+Continue our new service-learning component to the program, the Houston Debate Mentorship Collaborative, an initiative which also received support from the Honors College Service Learning Taskforce. - 3.
 Continue to create co-curricular programs that develop civic engagement, leadership and advocacy resources for UH students.
-Fall 2017 included a new course in the Leadership Studies Minor on Leadership & Mass Psychology. - 4.
+Spring 2018 will include a new course in the Leadership Studies Minor on Radical Leadership in the 19th Century. - 4.
 Sustain robust advising and academic support for team members in collaboration with Honors College and University faculty.